RodZill4/material-maker/material_maker/doc/export.rst

 into one of your project assets directory, and Unity will automatically detect the newly exported materials.

-Depending one the Material node type, several Unity targets may be available.
+Depending on the Material node type, several Unity targets may be available.

 Unreal game engine
 ------------------